Edward Dooley (1942 - 2020) - Obituary

 True to his Irish roots, Ed's favorite college team was Notre Dame, and had numerous opportunities to meet and mingle with alumni from the school.

 Edward was preceded in death by his parents Floyd and Helen, older brother Bill and brother-in-law DeWayne Kendall.
 He is survived by his sister Jackie Kendall, nieces Kathy Balcom, Diana (Fred) Glesener, and Jessica (Bob) Wolf, and nephews Bill (Carmen) Dooley Jim (Kim) Dooley and Joey (Gina) Kendall.
-He will be buried with military honors on Monday November 2 nd at the Tahoma National Cemetery in Kent, WA.
+He will be buried with military honors on Monday November 2nd at the Tahoma National Cemetery in Kent, Washington.

 In lieu of flowers, gifts can be made to the Edward F. Dooley scholarship fund at Central Washington University.

-The family would like to thank Randy Woodson, his kind caretakers, The V.A. and devoted medical providers in Sequim /Port Angeles for the love and care given to Ed this last year.
+The family would like to thank Randy Woodson, Sequim Community Church, his kind caretakers, The V.A. and devoted medical providers in Sequim /Port Angeles for the love and care given to Ed this last year.